troy896/magisk-files/note.md

-## Magisk 400afc69-delta by HuskyDG
+## Magisk 31b7e39f-delta by HuskyDG

 ### What is new?

-- Disable zygote preforking if enable MagiskHide since we have switched to ptrace zygote fork event through logcat and zygote preforking breaks MagiskHide
+- Update addon.d script

 ### Diffs to official Magisk